zwchang/house-prices-Lund-Sweden/README.md

 ## Project overview

-The aim of this project is to provide a thorough analysis and eventually build model using machine learning algorithms to predict the housing prices in the city of [Lund](https://en.wikipedia.org/wiki/Lund) where I am currently living.

 Nearly everyone cares about their housing.
 As the Wall Street legend Peter Lynch wrote in his book "Before you do invest anything in stocks, you ought to consider buying a house, since a house, after all, is the one good investment that almost everyone manages to make".
-I know many people who made sizable profit in the transition from small apartment to a larger one and eventually to a house.
+Many people have made sizable profit in the transition from small apartment to a larger one and eventually to a house.

+The aim of this project is to provide a thorough analysis and eventually build model using machine learning algorithms to predict the housing prices in the city of [Lund](https://en.wikipedia.org/wiki/Lund) where I am currently living.
 I hope this project could not only provide a general overview of the recent Lund housing market, but also answer business-like questions for the potential housing buyers/sellers like:

 * When is the best time to sell/buy an apartment/house?